31-Year-Old Center – Carolina Hurricanes

 Jay McClement Contract Information:

-Signed a two-year, $3 million deal with Toronto in July 2012.
+Signed a one-year, $1 million deal with the Hurricanes in July 2014.

 To instantly reveal our fantasy analysis of every player – including Jay McClement – simply subscribe now.